How to view and download ransomed Photobucket gallery images, on a per-image basis (updated 7-26-17)

 - With this, the author proves he can turn something as ho-hum as a relatively obscure invention into an epic tale that covers everything from original sin to the rise and fall of civilizations to the sad state of mankind's eternal economic Shangri-La.
 He's also - did I mention this - a great writer.

-In a weird twist, it's not HP recording your keystrokes on certain laptops - technically it's a Conexant audio driver that does the actual keystroke recording (it includes a debugging program that went a little haywire; whether that's by design or error is not yet known).
+In a weird twist, it's not HP recording your keystrokes on certain desktops and laptops - technically it's a Conexant audio driver that does the actual keystroke recording (it includes a debugging program that went a little haywire; whether that's by design or error is not yet known).
 HP has since released a security advisory that claims the driver's keystroke logging is "caused by a local debugging capability that was not disabled prior to product launch".

 Because Conexant makes audio drivers for many computer brands, this privacy intrusion may ultimately affect many other computer, laptop and tablet makes and models, as well.

-That means check your tablet, laptop or computer for this driver - no matter which make, model, device form factor or version of Windows you have.
+That means check your tablet, laptop or computer for this driver - no matter which make, model, form factor or version of Windows you have.